aroberge/reeborg/docs/en/who.rst

    to fix Reeborg's leak ... hopefully you will learn how to do so.
 #.
 Reeborg's steering mechanism is not handled properly by Reeborg's
    program: it can only turn left.
-The maker of Reeborg, once again, claims that this is a feature as it present you with an opportunity to learn about functions.
-Reeborg disagrees.
-Indeed, by defining a simple Python fuction, it is possible to program a *workaround solution*, enabling Reeborg to turn right, although in a wasteful fashion.
+The maker of Reeborg, once again, claims that this is a feature as it presents you with an opportunity to learn about functions.
+Reeborg disagrees...
+   Nonetheless, it is true that, by defining a simple Python fuction, it is possible to program a *workaround solution*, enabling Reeborg to turn right, although in a wasteful fashion.
 Using more advanced Object-Oriented techniques, it is possible to fix this flaw properly, once and for all.
 #.
-Reeborg has a compass, enabling him to determine which direction he
+Reeborg has a compass, enabling it to determine which direction he
    is facing.
-Unfortunately, yet again, the program that enables Reeborg to get the information from the compass has a bug: it only tells Reeborg if he is facing North ... or not.
+Unfortunately, yet again, the program that enables Reeborg to get the information from the compass has a bug: the compass only tells Reeborg if it is facing North ... or not.
 Once again, you can learn how to implement a workaround solution and later how to fix permanently Reeborg and get rid of what its maker calls a "feature".
 #.
-Reeborg can see if a wall is in front of him, and can also turn its
+Reeborg can see if a wall is in front of itself, and can also turn its
    head to the right to see if there is a wall there.
 However, a software "glitch" (which is another weasel term that software manufacturers use to avoid having to say that their product has a